 If the writer you're buying for already has a ProWritingAid license (and great taste), why not round out their writer's toolbox even further with these software, subscription, and novelty gifts?

 Software subscriptions make great Christmas gifts for writers.
 Not only do they show you care about and understand the recipient's writing goals, but these tools will also be used every day throughout the year to make a real impact on their writing.

 Here are our top 7 software Christmas gift ideas for writers.

 If you’ve ever explored writing apps beyond your standard word processor, you’ve likely heard of Scrivener.
 This powerful piece of software is the secret weapon for many prolific writers.

 Think of Scrivener like a cross between a binder and a bullet journal for your project.
-One where every word is searchable, order can be endlessly rearranged and every scene and chapter is at your fingertips in just a click.
-Compared to typical word processors, Scrivener gives you better control, improved editing process tools and easier navigation for long-form projects like books or novels.
+One where every word is searchable, document order can be endlessly rearranged, and every scene and chapter is at your fingertips in just a click.
+Compared to typical word processors, Scrivener gives you better control easier navigation for long-form projects like books or novels.